Everything You Should Know About Cloth Diapers! Learn about different types, how many, and how well they work. An Intro to Cloth Diapering.

 - Prefolds – Cloth diapers that must be folded to be inserted into a cover.

-You start by changing baby’s diaper just as you normally would.
+You start by changing baby’s diaper just as you usually would.
 Then head to your sink or tub and rinse the diaper.
-You can throw it straight in the wash after this or have a special wet bag (a bag that will hold in the water and smell!) or bucket to keep the diaper in until you are ready to wash.
+You can throw it straight in the wash after this or have a unique wet bag (a bag that will hold in the water and smell!) or bucket to keep the diaper in until you are ready to wash.
 Repeat.

 Cloth diapers can be washed the same as your other clothing, even with your other clothing, as long as you use a non-scented detergent and you may not want to dry your diapers, they do better if they are hung up to dry and will last longer.